Nescio98/Machine-Learning-Model-for-Bot-Detection/README.md

 # Machine Learning Model for Bot Detection

 ## The project
 The project’s goal is to make a machine learning model for bot and applications detection.
 In other words, we want to make a model that can distinguish programmatic traffic from non-programmatic traffic.
-Our dataset are traffic logs collected by a WAAP (a sort of firewall).
+The dataset is composed by traffic logs collected by a WAAP named Mithril.

 ### Roadmap: